ankaAR/bestiario5e/_creatures/werewolf.md

 ***Multiattack (Humanoid or Hybrid Form Only).*** The werewolf makes two attacks: one with its bite and one with its claws or spear.

-***Bite (Wolf or Hybrid Form Only).*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies, un objetivo.
+***Bite (Wolf or Hybrid Form Only).*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 6 (1d8 + 2) puntos de daño perforante.
 If the target is a humanoid, it must succeed on a DC 12 Constitution saving throw or be cursed with werewolf lycanthropy.

 ***Claws (Hybrid Form Only).*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies (1.5 mts), una criatura.
 Impacto: 7 (2d4 + 2) puntos de daño cortante.